top of page

 About Us

 We are not anti-tech.
-We're pro-learning.
+We are pro-learning.
 We're a coalition of parents and educators asking for evidence-based, developmentally-appropriate and time-bound use of technology in our schools.

 Elementary School Teacher